What is cannabis?

 THC

-Tetrahydrocannabinol or THC is one of the chemical compounds in cannabis that is responsible for how your brain and body respond to cannabis.
-It’s the mind-altering chemical that provides the feeling of being “high” to the user.
-The concentration or strength of the cannabis is usually shown as a percentage of THC by weight (or volume in oil).
-Products high in THC are more likely to result in harm.
-Choose lower THC products to reduce your risks.
+THC, which also goes by its scientific name tetrahydrocannabinol, is the chemical compound responsible for how your brain and body respond to cannabis.
+It’s what’s called a cannabinoid and the mind-altering chemical that provides the user with the feeling of being “high.”
+The concentration or strength of a cannabis product is usually shown as a percentage of THC by weight (or volume in oil).
+Products high in THC are more likely to result in harm, so when selecting a cannabis product, choose lower THC products to reduce your risks.

 CBD